 - Cycling Canada: Skills and Tactics (Road)

 Step 7: Complete observation and evaluation by Coach Evaluator

 NCCP Status: “Certified Competition Coach”

 All prior NCCP training and certifications will be recognized and credited in the new pathway.
 In order to transfer training and certification, coaches have conditionally approved options for entry into the new pathways as shown in the table below.

 Coaches who achieved Comp Intro ‘trained’ status in the old system will become ‘trained’ Community coaches; if they are Comp Intro certified they will automatically become Community certified.
 Only Comp Intro coaches who have been continuing their training with high performance athletes will have the option of registering for certification in the Competition pathway.

 Maintenance of Certification and ProD

-Triathlon Canada and the Coaching Association of Canada recognize the value of having certified NCCP coaches that are engaged in Professional Development programs which reinforce best practice and the values of lifelong learning and sharing amongst the coaching community.
+Triathlon Canada and the Coaching Association of Canada recognize the value of having certified NCCP coaches that are engaged in Professional Development programs which reinforce best practice and the values of lifelong learning and sharing among the coaching community.
 Professional Development activities and points are tracked through your transcript within the NTRS and the CAC Locker.
 As part of your ongoing commitment to coaching, all certified coaches will be required to maintain their certification by accumulating PD points over a set time frame.
 Click here for more information on maintenance of certification.

 For more information, contact Triathlon Canada’s Coaching Program Coordinator at 250-412-1795 x227